alex-wyc/APCSFinalProject/README.md

 2014-12-22: Yicheng - Basic formatting class added, can read color, old, italic, underline and strikethrough

 2014-12-26: Yicheng - URL to sourcecode added, returns entire source, body and/or head from specified url

+2014-12-27: Yicheng - Tried to implement Reg-Ex to search for head, title, paragraph, body and other stuff, WIP